This boarding group system is unlike anything else you’ll find at Disney World, and you’ll need to understand how it works if you want to ride.

 The virtual queue utilizes boarding groups

-Remember: there are a limited number of boarding groups available and once they are gone they are gone.
+Remember: there are a limited number of boarding groups available, and once they are gone, they are gone.

 Backup Boarding Groups

-As of December 16, 2019, Disney has begun offering “backup boarding groups".
+As of December 16, 2019, Disney began offering “backup boarding groups.”

-However, guests with one of these new provisional boarding groups will only be allowed onto the attraction if the capacity allows (once all regular boarding groups have completed their ride).
+However, guests with one of these provisional boarding groups will only be allowed onto the attraction if the capacity allows (once all regular boarding groups have completed their ride).

 You can leave and come back

-You can follow along with where Disney is on boarding groups inside the My Disney Experience App and as long as you have turned on notifications, you’ll get a pop up when it is your turn.
+You can follow along with where Disney is on boarding groups inside the My Disney Experience App, and as long as you have turned on notifications, you’ll get a pop up when it is your turn.